 The included studies of fezolinetant and comparators are broadly similar in demographics and clinical characteristics (Table 3.1.).
 Across included intervention and comparator studies, the mean age and BMI were in a narrow range of 50 to 57 years of age and 25 to 29 kg/m2, respectively.
-All included fezolinetant trials and all but two comparator trials^{43,86} were conducted among a predominantly (60% to 100%) White population.
+All included fezolinetant trials and all but two comparator trials^{50,99} were conducted among a predominantly (60% to 100%) White population.
 However, as of the writing of this report, baseline characteristics of the Moonlight 1 study, which was conducted in China, Korea and Taiwan have not yet been reported.
 Baseline daily moderate to severe VMS frequency was similar between fezolinetant (11) and comparators (7 to 12).
-However, fezolinetant trials included fewer women with natural menopause.
-58% and 63% of women in Skylight 1 and 2 had natural menopause.
-In contrast, the included comparator studies were comprised of approximately 75% to 100% women with natural menopause, aside from one study conducted among women with breast cancer87 and a RCT conducted in Germany34 which had lower rates of women with natural menopause.

-The demographics cited above are expected to be similar to women who are likely to receive treatments of interest for VMS in the US.
-In a large national wide observational study, 13 the mean age of women with frequent VMS was 50 and more than half were overweight or obese.
-Similarly, approximately 62% of Americans identify as White race only88.
+However, fezolinetant trials included fewer women with natural menopause (58% and 63% of women in Skylight 1 and 2); in contrast, the included comparator studies were comprised of approximately 75% to 100% women with natural menopause.
+The demographics cited above are expected to be similar to women who are likely to receive treatments of interest for VMS in the US, as the mean age of women with frequent VMS was 5012, and approximately 62% of Americans identify as White race only100.